sachinkr91/api-rest-meetings/docs/MeetingApi.md

 Get Endpoint Layout

 This endpoint allows you to retrieve an individual endpoint’s current layout setting.
+Can use either of a general or meeting access token.

 ### Example
 ```python
 from __future__ import print_function
 import time